alan-turing-institute/defoe/docs/alto/total_pages.md

 * Validation:
   - The number of documents should be equal to the number of ZIP files over which the query was run.
   - The number of pages should be equal to the number of `<Page>` elements in each XML file in the `ALTO` subdirectories within each zip file.
-This can be checked as follows (for example):
+This can be validated as follows, for example:

 ```bash